-Reynolds Community College participates in the William D. Ford Federal Direct Loan Program, offered through the Department of Education.
-Federal Stafford loans are low-interest, longterm loans.
+Reynolds Community College takes part in the William D. Ford Federal Direct Loan Program, offered through the Department of Education.
+Federal Stafford loans are low-interest, long-term loans.

 The Office of Financial Aid must approve all federal loans and reserves the right to refuse loan applications due to academic deficiency or evidence that a student may have difficulty managing loan debt.

 If you are a graduating senior and only attending one semester, your Federal Direct Subsidized and/or Unsubsidized Loans may be prorated based on the number of credits for which you are enrolled.
 This means that you may not be eligible to receive your maximum annual loan limit at Reynolds Community College.